DynTylluan/mcbooks/books/anexfriend_dyntylluan.md

 # An Ex-Friend by DynTylluan

 ## About
-An Ex-Friend, or `anexfriend_dyntylluan.md`, is a signed book by [DynTylluan](https://namemc.com/profile/DynTylluan.1) that was found in a hole at 1067 / 76 / 899 on [old world for NeoZones](https://mc.neozones.club/#world-1-17-1).
+An Ex-Friend, or `anexfriend_dyntylluan.md`, is a signed book by [DynTylluan](https://namemc.com/profile/DynTylluan.1) that was found in a hole at 1067 / 76 / 899 on the [old world for NeoZones](https://mc.neozones.club/#world-1-17-1).

 ## Contents
 ```